 My name is Brittany and I am the Founder of 𝙏𝙝𝙚 𝘼𝙙𝙤𝙥𝙩𝙚𝙙 𝘾𝙡𝙤𝙨𝙚𝙩!
-Branden is my ride-or-die and together we have three crazy kiddos!
-Montana is our youngest and loves all things baby and Paw Patrol.
-Boston is our middle child and boy does he live up to that title; he’s loud and loves all things trucks.
+Branden is my dear Husband and together we have three crazy kiddos (with one on the way)!
+Montana is our youngest and loves all things baby.
+Boston is our middle child and boy does he live up to that title; he’s loud and loves all the things that have to do with building.
 Gracie is our oldest and has been a continuous blessing since the day Jesus placed her in my arms at just three days old.
 She is the inspiration behind The Adopted Closet as we wrapped up our eleven year adoption journey on July 6, 2021.

 I learned about Gracie the night before she was born to a relative we didn’t have much contact with.
 I could not stop thinking about her for the next couple of days and had an overwhelming feeling that I would be apart of her life, I just didn’t know how.
 The first time I held her we were bonded immediately and by the time she was four weeks old I was caring for her full time.
 The next four years were our “years of tears” and sometimes still feels like just yesterday.